mukeshkumar1451/Data/README.md

 Manage Broker Disclosures
 Mortgage Broker License Type

-If channel is WHL or CL1 these entities may appear only if required by Acceptance Criteria.
+If channel is WHL or CL1 these entities may appear only if required by acceptance criteria.

 ---

-PRECONDITION CONTEXT
+Precondition Context:
 {precondition}

-Do not rewrite preconditions.
-Assume loan already exists.
+Assume the loan already exists according to the precondition.
-Do not validate loan creation.
+Do not generate loan creation steps.

 ---

-HEADER (GENERATE ONCE)
+Expected Output Format

 Test Case ID / Test Script ID: {user_story_id}_{channel}_01 Test Scenario Id: {user_story_id}_SC_01
-Test Scenario Description: One business objective sentence (max 25 words) Test Script Description: 2–3 sentences summarizing validations Pre-Condition & Assumptions: Refer to provided precondition context
+Test Scenario Description: One sentence describing the business objective (max 25 words) Test Script Description: 2–3 sentences summarizing validations performed Pre-Condition & Assumptions: Refer to provided precondition context

----

-STEP STRUCTURE

 Test Step No. | Test Step Description | Screen Name | Test Data | Expected Results | Requirement Mapping

----

-STEP RULES

-Step numbers must be sequential.

 Step 01 | Log in to H2O-A in UAT environment | Login | Valid UAT credentials | The system authenticates the user and displays the dashboard | NA

 Step 02 | Open the loan created as per precondition | Loan Summary | Loan Number from precondition | The system loads the loan in editable state | NA

-Generate steps to validate all Acceptance Criteria.
+Generate steps to validate all acceptance criteria.

-Each step must validate one business rule.

----

-EXPECTED RESULT RULES

-Expected results must start with:
+Expected Results must start with "The system".
-The system

-Expected results must describe: enforcement visibility restriction calculation result status change dependency behavior

-Do not use:
-verify
-check
-ensure
-confirm
-should
-may

----

-REQUIREMENT MAPPING
+Requirement Mapping:

-Business validation steps must map to:
+Business validation steps must map to {user_story_id}_AC_XX.
-{user_story_id}_AC_XX

-Login and Logout steps use NA.

----

-FINAL STEP
+Final Step:
 Step XX | Log out from H2O-A | Application Header | NA | The system terminates the session and redirects to the login page | NA

 ---